bohanhou14/gaze_gaps/instructions.md

     * Relation Mismatch:

-        * Chain cite: the citations appear in a chain cite but the generation cites them parallely, or the other way around.
+        * Chain Cite: the citations appear in a chain cite but the generation cites them parallely, or the other way around.

-        * Reverse cite: the citations reverse the ruling in each other but the generation cites them parallely, or the other way around.
+        * Reverse Cite: the citations reverse the ruling in each other but the generation cites them parallely, or the other way around.

-        * Compound cite: the citations of different cases are cited together, separated by semicolons, or the other way around.
+        * Compound Cite: the citations of different cases are cited together, separated by semicolons, or the other way around.

     * Citation Style Mismatch: the citations are cited in a different style in the target than the generation.
 Examples include citations should be cited together, separated by semicolons, but the generation elaborates each one with a claim from the case referred to.

+**Instructions to Annotators**
+Note that an example may have several categories of gaps, so annotate each example as many as possible.

+Please annotate the most specific name of the error after "Label: ".
+For example, "Compound Cite" instead of "Relation Match".